adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 22/4/20

+* Used Solr for the first time.
+* Made changes inside a library's code which makes me wonder how 99% of work is understanding the code and 1% is adding your stuff in it.

 ## 21/4/20

 * [Setup remote local sftp on Sublime](https://medium.com/@daniwhkim/remote-ftp-sftp-with-sublime-de7d71a2b400).
 Life gets simpler!